PINSXL/PINSXL/README.md

 - 👋 Hi, I’m @PINSXL
 - 👀 I’m interested in any gaming stuff and even programming!
 I love anime, motorsport and art.
-- 🌱 I’m currently learning anatomy for drawings(´～｀) and im trying to learn japanese!
+- 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me → on discord!
 My user is pinsxl
 - 😄 Pronouns: she/her!